Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 20. ![WTforms](https://img.shields.io/badge/WTforms-0.14.3-blue)
  - [WTforms](https://pypi.org/project/WTForms/) - is  a framework agnostic library handling web forms in python.

+#### Libraries

+- [Bootstrap 4](https://getbootstrap.com/) - is a framework for building responsive, mobile-first websites.
+- [FontAwesome](https://fontawesome.com/) - is a font and icon toolkit based on CSS and Less.
+It was used to provide icons across the website.
+- [jQuery](https://jquery.com/download/) - is a lightweight, "write less, do more", JavaScript library.
+The purpose of jQuery is to make it much easier to use JavaScript on your website.
+- [Psycopg2](https://pypi.org/project/psycopg2/) - is the most popular PostgreSQL database adapter for the Python programming language.
+- [Bootsrap Select](https://developer.snapappointments.com/bootstrap-select/) - is a jQuery plugin that brings select elements into the 21st century with intuitive multiselection, searching, and much more.
 ##### back to [top](#table-of-contents)

 ---